Change Your Name in Utah

-Fair Price Lawyers will complete your name change for a $500 flat fee plus the district court filing fee.
-If a minor’s name change is contested by the other parent, we will need to charge hourly for attorney time and will quote you a retainer deposit during our free Zoom consult with you.
+Fair Price Lawyers will complete your name change for a $500 flat fee attorney plus the $333 district court filing fee.
+The total cost is $833.
+If a minor’s name change is contested by the other parent, we will need to charge hourly for attorney time and will quote you a retainer deposit during our Zoom consult with you.

 Who Can Change Their Name?